jonfk/jonfk.ca/_posts/2015-02-23-What-I-learned-from-Functional-Programming-Principles-by-Martin-Odersky.md

 to gain familiarity to Scala which is probably a factor for why Scala is gaining popularity in some circles.
 Scala is an interesting language which mixes object oriented programming with functional programming in a way that feels very natural.

+You can see my notes on the course at : [Link](https://github.com/jonfk/notes/blob/master/cs/scala/Functional.Programming.Principles.md)